ronnyml/snowplow-wiki/PHP-Tracker.md

 The Curl Emitter allows us to have the closest thing to native asynchronous Requests in PHP.
 The curl emitter uses the `curl_multi_init` resource which allows us to send any amount of Requests asynchronously.
 This garners quite a performance gain over the sync and socket emitters as we can now send more than one Request at a time.

 On top of this we are also using a modified version of this **[Rolling Curl library][rolling-curl]** for the actual sending of the curl requests.
-This allows for a more efficient implementation of multiple curls as we can now not only have multiple requests sending at the same time, but as soon as one is done a new request is started.
-Removing the blocking aspect of sending multiple curls.
+This allows for a more efficient implementation of asynchronous curl requests as we can now not only have multiple requests sending at the same time, but as soon as one is done a new request is started.

 **IMPORTANT**

 As the curl emitter has a secondary buffer within it; we need to ensure that we force send the emitter for cases where we have not reached the threshold.
 More information can be found [here](#flush-emitters).

 ```PHP